jiwonj05/fanctrl-native/README.md

 ```
 ### 📸 Screenshot

-Below is how it looks when running `fw-fanctrl run` with the native C library integrated:
+Below is how it looks when running `make run`, which launches `fw-fanctrl run` with the native C library integration:

 ![Demo Screenshot](assets/demo.png)